thanos-io/thanos/docs/storage.md

 You can configure the timeout settings for the HTTP client by setting the `http_config.idle_conn_timeout` and `http_config.response_header_timeout` keys.
 As a rule of thumb, if you are seeing errors like `timeout awaiting response headers` in your logs, you may want to increase the value of `http_config.response_header_timeout`.

 Please refer to the documentation of [the Transport type](https://golang.org/pkg/net/http/#Transport) in the `net/http` package for detailed information on what each option does.

+`part_size` is specified in bytes and refers to the minimum file size used for multipart uploads, as some custom S3 implementations may have different requirements.
+A value of `0` means to use a default 128 MiB size.

 For debug and testing purposes you can set